kanidm/kanidm/kanidm_book/src/ldap.md

 Kanidm is not able to be mapped 100% to LDAP's objects.
 This is because LDAP types are simple key-values on objects which are all UTF8 strings or subsets of based on validation (matching) rules.
-Kanidm internally implements complex datatypes such as taging on SSH keys, or multi-value credentials.
+Kanidm internally implements complex datatypes such as tagging on SSH keys, or multi-value credentials.
 These can not be represented in LDAP.

 As well many of the structures in Kanidm don't correlate closely to LDAP.
 For example